tatsuya/twitter/README.md

 ## Features

+The following features checked are currently implemented, otherwise they are still work in progress.

 - [x] Sign up / Log in / Log out
 - [x] Post tweet
 - [ ] Follow user